-(B) The 10th day after Government acceptance of supplies delivered or services performed by the Contractor. (ii) For all other orders, the later of the following two events:
+(ii) For all other orders, the later of the following two events:

 (A) The 30th day after the designated billing office receives a proper invoice from the Contractor.
 If the designated billing office fails to annotate the invoice with the date of receipt at the time of receipt, the invoice payment due date shall be the 30th day after the date of the Contractor's invoice; provided the Contractor submitted a proper invoice and no disagreement exists over quantity, quality, or Contractor compliance with contract requirements.